cakephp/docs/en/orm/behaviors.rst

     }

 Our new behavior doesn't do much of anything right now.
-Next, we'll add a mixin method, and an event listener so that when we save entities we can automatically slug a field.
+Next, we'll add a mixin method and an event listener so that when we save entities we can automatically slug a field.

 Defining Mixin Methods